junglesta/wherenodoctor/_posts/2016-01-01-17-teeth-gums-and-mouth.md

 **The tongue is coated with white ‘fur’.** Many illnesses cause a white or yellowish coating on the tongue and roof of the mouth.
 This is common when there is a fever.
 Although this coating is not serious, it helps to rinse the mouth with a solution of warm water with salt and bicarbonate of soda several times a day.

-Tiny white spots, like salt grains, in the mouth of a child with fever may be an early sign of measles (p.
-311).
+Tiny white spots, like salt grains, in the mouth of a child with fever may be an early sign of measles ([page 311](#page-311)).

 **Thrush:** small white patches on the inside of the mouth and tongue that look like milk curds stuck to raw meat.
-They are caused by a yeast infection (Candida) (see p.
-242).
+They are caused by a yeast infection (Candida) (see [page 242](#page-242)).
 Thrush is common in newborn babies, in persons with HIV, and in persons using certain antibiotics, especially tetracycline or ampicillin.

 Unless it is very important to keep taking the antibiotic, stop taking it.
-Use nystatin (p.
-372) or paint the inside of the mouth with gentian violet.
+Use nystatin ([page 372](#page-372)) or paint the inside of the mouth with gentian violet.
 Eating yogurt may also help.
 In very severe cases, or if thrush moves into the throat and makes it hard to swallow, consult a health worker.

 A stronger medicine may be needed.